cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 {% badge /img/badges/first-page-of-reflections-on-trusting-trust.png 140 https://dl.acm.org/doi/10.1145/358198.358210 %}

-In [his Turing Award lecture](https://dl.acm.org/doi/10.1145/358198.358210) titled "Reflections on Trusting Trust," Thompson presented a chilling idea that has become one of the most famous in the history of cybersecurity.
+In [his Turing Award lecture](https://dl.acm.org/doi/10.1145/358198.358210) titled "Reflections on Trusting Trust," Thompson presented a chilling idea that has become one of the most famous in the history of cybersecurity.[^4]
 He described a theoretical attack that could be carried out by modifying a compiler to insert a backdoor into the UNIX `login` command.
 The core idea is to modify the compromised compiler so that it can recognize what it is compiling and reinsert the backdoor into new versions of the compiler even when the backdoor is no longer present in the source code.
 I know it sounds a bit confusing, so let's break it down from the beginning.